sagemath/sagewiki_to_gh-2022-10-10/DanDrake/JustEnoughSageServer.md

 {{{
 sudo addgroup sageuser
-sudo adduser --disabled-password sageserver for i in $(seq 1 10); do sudo adduser --disabled-password --ingroup sageuser sageuser$i done
+sudo adduser --disabled-password sageserver for i in $(seq 0 9); do sudo adduser --disabled-password --ingroup sageuser sage$i done
 }}}

 I wanted to restrict logins for the sage server and sage users.
-I want to prevent logins as sageserver, and restrict sageuser* logins to only come from localhost.
+I want to prevent logins as sageserver, and restrict sage* logins to only come from localhost.
 I'll use sudo to run commands as the sage server.
 Under {{{/etc/pam.d/sshd}}}, uncomment this line, and add "nodefgroup":

 {{{
 account  required     pam_access.so nodefgroup